Tiimber/terminal-notification/README.md

 [**Project home**] [1]

-*Currently supporting Mac OS X 10.8+, Windows and most Linux variants, or by using Growl on most systems (but requires a bit more manual install)*
+*Currently supporting Mac OS X 10.8+, Windows and most Linux variants with more or less native notifications*

+*There is also support for older systems or additional ones by using Growl (but this normally requires a bit more manual install)*

+---

 When used, notifications will be displayed like this: